ProIntegritate/VT-Query-hashvalue/README.md

 **Syntax: VT-File-Query FILE.EXE**

-  Will send the hash of <infile> to Virustotal and fetch the results.
+  Will send the hash of FILE.EXE to Virustotal and fetch the results.
   Use your favourite JSON parser to deal with the resutls.